 18. Must I display my license?

 · Yes.
-It must be conspicuously displayed in your business and a copy must be in each vehicle.
+It must be conspicuously displayed in your business.

 19. What if I maintain more than one office in

 · A SUPPLEMENTARY license will be issued for each additional place of business in